prrvchr/SQLiteOOo/README.md

 - [![jdbcDriverOOo logo][18]][19] Install **[jdbcDriverOOo.oxt][20]** extension [![Version][21]][20]

-    This extension is necessary to use SQLite version 3.42.0.0 with all its features.
+    This extension is required to use the latest version of SQLite with all its features.

 - ![SQLiteOOo logo][22] Install **[SQLiteOOo.oxt][23]** extension [![Version][24]][23]